luciddesign/orderly/README.md

   You can hook into the Orderly process by binding event handlers to `'orderly.reset'` and `'orderly.resize'`.
-An `'orderly.reset'` takes place immediately before element dimensions are reset on a window resize, while an `'orderly.resize'` occurs after the new dimensions have been calculated and applied.
+An `'orderly.reset'` takes place immediately before element dimensions are reset on a resize event, while an `'orderly.resize'` occurs after the new dimensions have been calculated and applied.

-  Each event handler is passed the arguments `event`, `element`, `height`, `column`, `columnCount` and `options`.
-For example:
+  The event handlers are called as follows:

+    resetHandler(
+        element
+      , options.resetHeight
+      , collectionIndex
+      , collectionLength
+      , options
+    );

+    resizeHandler(
+        element
+      , height
+      , rowIndex
+      , rowLength
+      , options
+    );

+  eg.

     var handler = function( e, el, h ) { $( el ).css( 'line-height', h ) };